youyangqu666-blip/ERP_code_multimodal_sepsis_mortality/README.md

 Multimodal deep learning (LSTM + ClinicalBERT with cross-attention fusion) for post-24-hour in-hospital mortality prediction in a MIMIC-III sepsis cohort.
 MSc Data Science Extended Research Project.

-This repository contains the code, notebooks, configuration files and documentation required to reproduce the analyses reported in the dissertation.
+This repository contains the code, notebooks, configuration files and documentation required to reproduce the analyses reported in the report.

 No MIMIC-III patient-level data are included in this repository.
 Restricted source data must be obtained separately from PhysioNet by an authorised user.